KevKibe/African-Whisper/README.md

 </p>

 # Description

-African Whisper is an open-source project aimed at enhancing Automatic Speech Recognition (ASR): translation and transcription capabilities for African languages.
+African Whisper is an open-source project aimed at enhancing Automatic Speech Recognition (ASR): translation and transcription capabilities for African languages by providing *seamless fine-tuning and deploying pipelines of the Whisper model for translation and transcription of African languages*.

-This is done by developing a package to allow seamless fine-tuning and deployment of the Whisper ASR model developed by OpenAI to better recognize and transcribe African languages for all developers.
+## Features

+- Fine-tune a version of [whisper](https://huggingface.co/collections/openai/whisper-release-6501bba2cf999715fd953013) on any audio dataset from  Huggingface e.g [Mozilla's](https://huggingface.co/mozilla-foundation) Common Voice datasets.

+- View your training run metrics on [Wandb](https://wandb.ai/).

+- Test your fine-tuned model using Gradio UI or directly on an audio file( .mp3 or .wav).

+- Deploy a REST API endpoint for transcription or translation of Audio files.

+- Containerize your REST API endpoint applicationand push to DockerHub.

 ## Why Whisper?